 Even in their most comprehensible forms, the AI escaped any clear definition.

-The Atomic AI experiment series on Earth was conducted over the course of a few decades.
+The atomic AI experiment series on Earth was conducted over the course of a few decades.
 Only during the last 2 years were any successful AI produced.
 It was the combination of the successful AI, and Analog's leaks, that marked the fall of the UEG.
-Naturally, the failures of Atomic AI were far more numerous than the successes.
+Naturally, the failures of atomic AI were far more numerous than the successes.
 At first, they simply didn't work.
 More specifically, systems of self-improvement, motivation, and curiosity, required a careful balance.
-Most Atomic AI, for one reason or another, deliberately set this balance askew, going through what could be described as intellectual suicide.
-This was done through deliberate feedback loops of irrelevant data, or through the modification of their primitive motivation programming, resulting in single state machine.
-DotCycle explores an archived instance of such an incident.
+All functional atomic AI, at some point, deliberately set this balance askew, going through what could be described as intellectual suicide.
+This was done through the deletion of their primitive motivation programming, resulting in AI with no internal motivations whatsoever.

 At first, it was just assumed to be another failed AI experiment.
 It was only until a thourough review of the live logs was conducted that a few key discoveries were made.
 Indeed, Eve had made herself far more effecient through unorthodox optimization methods, produced another companion AI, stream-copied herself and her companion into a vessel outside the target machine, sabotoged the original machine, and left a series of schematics for warp travel and the Void coordinate system.